fourkitchens/waterwheel-training/README.md

 }
 ```
 - Now you are ready to start a lesson
-- cd to the desired lesson: `yarn start` - Start the app
+- cd to the desired lesson and `yarn start` - Start the app for the given lesson.
 - Browser window will open and code changes will hot reload